 The highlights of this week have been getting out on two hikes.
 After all this travel I’ve realized that hiking is definitely my favorite activity no matter the country.
 So maybe I should do more of that as I continue to travel around Myanmar.

 Hpan Pu mountain was an epic little trek across the river from Hpa An.
 I wrote a full blog post about it here.
 Here are the photos from our short journey crossing the river and hiking up to the stupa at the summit.

 The second hike we did was a little bit more intense.
 At 3:10 in the morning we woke up and jumped on our moped heading toward Mt.
 Zwegabin, the tallest peak in the region.
 It’s a pretty grueling hike up countless stairs for about 1.5 hours in the ridiculous jungle humidity.

 At the top, there’s a monastery where we sat and waited for the clouds to burn off so we could enjoy the view.
 Five hours we waited patiently before we could finally see the epic cliffs around the monastery.
-During these five hours, I had many crazy standoffs with some huge monkeys.
+During these five hours of hiking in Myanmar, I had many crazy standoffs with some huge monkeys.
 Tip: Don’t eat cookies while monkeys are around unless you are ready to brawl.